Charlottesville

 Lila Heymann, Licensed Clinical Social Worker (LCSW), Supervisor

-Lila is a Licensed Clinical Social Worker with over 20 years in practice.
-Lila is an approved supervisor for Supervisees in Social Work.
-She received her undergraduate degree from Goucher College and my Masters in Social Work from NYU.
-Lila is an experienced therapist having worked with adults, families, and groups in multiple settings.
+Lila is a Licensed Clinical Social Worker with over 25 years in practice.
+She is an approved supervisor in Social Work.
+She received her undergraduate degree from Goucher College and Masters in Social Work from NYU.
+Having worked with adults, families, and groups in multiple settings, Lila is an experienced therapist with a multidisciplinary approach.

 Lila believes therapy helps clients learn distress tolerance techniques and stress management skills.
-Lila believes therapy is a space to strategize ways to feel better, how to be more present, and become able to better handle life’s challenges.
+To Lila, therapy is a space to strategize ways to feel better, how to be more present, and become able to better handle life’s challenges.
 Therapy will utilize a whole self-approach, addressing the needs of the mind, body and spirit.
-Lila also integrates mindfulness into therapy to help clients develop stronger relationships.
+In addition to a client centered, humanistic and trauma focused approach, Lila also integrates mindfulness meditation practice into therapy.
+Whether clients are dealing with overwhelming relationship issues, cycles of anxiety and depression, major mental illness or trauma related concerns, Lila is equipped to provide professional, sensitive and comprehensive therapeutic support.
+Lila also works as an Independent Psychiatric Evaluator for the Virginia Supreme court.

 Sarah Dodd, Supervisee in Social Work (MSW-S)